What to Include in your Copywriting Portfolio with Examples and Tips

 All of the pages on this site are great, but I want to draw your attention to the 'Services' page.
 By listing the prices and descriptions of the work they offer, potential clients aren't left guessing.
 And if clients had any questions about the quality of their work, Robyn has multiple testimonials to back up their claims.
 Plus, you get an idea of their personality simply through reading their website!
 'Have something to say but not sure how to say it?' is the kind of catchy line that lets viewers know the tone and style of their writing.

-We firmly believe that the best way to get noticed is by putting your best work out there and letting it shine.
-That means your site should be easy to navigate with suitable sections and you should only include what you want your future employer to read.
-Showcase the breadth and depth of your skills by choosing a variety of work, for example long and short form, social media posts and print media, web copy and posters.
+We firmly believe that the best way to get noticed is by highlighting your high-quality copywriting examples and letting them shine.
+That means your copywriting portfolio should be easy to navigate with suitable sections and you should only include what you want your future employer to read.
+Showcase the breadth and depth of your copywriting skills by choosing a variety of writing samples, for example long and short form, social media posts and print media, web copy and posters.
 And don't forget, the site itself is an excellent example of your copy so express your style, tell us about yourself, and make sure you double and triple check your spelling and grammar.

 Consider choosing a handful of featured projects to turn into case studies.
 Write more about the brief you were given and what problems you had to overcome.
 Then show the finished outcome using photographs, thumbnails, or links.
 Including a case study means a visitor to your site can get an idea of what your process is and what it would be like to work with you.